jbaliga/404_Final_Repository/README.md

 Second, all of the data conversion and tracking functionality requires a Raspberry Pi, as the modules are defined for Raspbian OS.

+Finally, All asset files were used in Unity environment, if you wanted to test these personally just create a new unity project in unity editor and move the assets here into the asset folder.